 The safety and tolerability of ex vivo TKD / IL-2 stimulated, autologous NK cells (ENKASTIM-ev) has previously been demonstrated in patients with metastasized colorectal and non-small cell lung cancer (NSCLC) in a phase I clinical trial.

-Based on promising clinical results of the previous study, a multi-centre randomised phase II clinical study has been established.
-The primary objective of this multi-center 'proof-of-concept' trial is to examine whether an adjuvant treatment of patients with non small lung cell carcinoma (NSCLC) after platinum-based radiochemotherapy (RCTx) with TKD / IL-2 activated, autologous NK cells is clinically effective.
-As we have already shown that a membrane Hsp70-positive tumor phenotype is associated with poor clinical outcome, only patients that have membrane Hsp70-positive tumors have been recruited into the trial.
+Based on promising clinical results of the previous study, a multi-center randomized phase II clinical study has been undertaken.
+The primary objective of this multi-center 'proof-of-concept' trial was to examine whether an adjuvant treatment of patients with Stage IIIb inoperable non small lung cell carcinoma (NSCLC) after platinum-based radio (chemo) therapy 'Standard of Care 'with TKD / IL-2 activated, autologous NK cells is clinically effective.
+As we have already shown that a membrane Hsp70-positive tumor phenotype is associated with poor clinical outcome, only patients that have membrane Hsp70-positive tumors were recruited into the trial.

-The primary endpoint of this study is a comparison of progression-free survival of patients treated with ex vivo activated NK cells with that of patients who were treated with RCTx alone.
-Secondary endpoints in both study groups are overall survival, toxicity, quality-of-life, and biological responses.
+The primary endpoint of this study was a comparison of progression-free survival (PFS) of patients treated with ex vivo activated NK cells with that of patients who were treated with radio (chemo) therapy alone.
+Secondary endpoints in both study groups were overall survival, toxicity, quality-of-life, and biological responses.